Technical Manual NP5-08

-Nanotec produces component parts that are used in a wide range of industrial applications.
-The selection and use of Nanotec products is the responsibility of the system engineer and end user.
-Nanotec accepts no responsibility for the integration of the products in the end system.
+Nanotec assumes no liability for damages and malfunctions resulting from installation errors, failure to observe this manual or improper repairs.
+The selection and use of Nanotec products is the responsibility of the plant engineer or end user.
+Nanotec accepts no responsibility for the integration of the product in the end system.

 Other applicable regulations

 In addition to this technical manual, the following regulations are to be observed:

 - Accident-prevention regulations

 All notices are in the same format.
 The degree of the hazard is divided into the following classes.

 The following conventions are used in the document:

 - The following bits in object 6041h (statusword) have a special function:

 - A list of available system calls can be found in chapter System calls in a NanoJ program.

 - Use the Plug & Drive Studio software to perform the auto setup.